£51,495 - £78,560 Price range

 Unfortunately, even the diesel is more expensive to run than its rivals, as well as being expensive to insure and service, and options prices can be high.
 You can save yourself around £2,000 by not opting for Maserati’s ‘Skyhook’ adaptive dampers though – for most testers, the regular setup offers a better balance of ride and handling.

 If you’re lucky enough to have a Ghibli on your company car list, you’ll be pleased to hear the diesel is a great deal cheaper than its petrol counterparts for company car tax.
 This year it’s rated at 27% (29 next year, 28 the year after), next to the petrol cars’ 35%.
-If you’re in the 40% tax bracket (likely, if you’ve got a Maserati on your list…) you’ll pay two grand a year less as a result – before you even factor in fuel and road tax savings.
+If you’re in the 40% tax bracket (likely, if you’ve got a Maserati on your list…) you’ll pay two grand a year less as a result – before you even factor in fuel savings.

 There are two sides to the Ghibli’s coin.
 It’s the most affordable Maserati, yet also practical, fun to drive and great to look at.
 And with the diesel engine, it’ll be one of the cheapest Maseratis to run.